How To Reopen Your Last Session in Chrome

 Recovering Tabs from History

 You can manually open the History submenu.
 When you open Chrome, click on the Menu button in the top-right corner.
 Then click on History, and you will see a selection of recently closed tabs.
 There you can open your previously visited tabs all at once.
-For example, it will say “4 tabs”.
-In that case, clicking on this link would reopen all four tabs.

 You can click on History on top of this dropdown menu to have a better look at your entire browsing history.
 In case you haven’t used Chrome after the crash, you should see all the tabs you lost at the top of this list.